-Generational and cultural differences do exist, but to what extent do they affect working and personal relationships?
-By traditional definition, our age defines your generation, but what are the differences between the generations and how can understanding the differences work to your advantage?
+Generational and cultural differences do exist.
+To what extent do they affect working and personal relationships?
+By traditional definitions, age defines the generations.
+Explore the differences and similarities between the generations.
+Learn how understanding the differences will work to your advantage.

 Cultural Intelligence (CQ) is the ability to relate to and work across cultures.
-People with higher CQ are usually more successful at blending into diverse environments.
+People with higher CQ are more successful at blending into diverse environments.
 People with high CQ can quickly adapt their behavior to fit with the environment.
-How do we enhance our cultural awareness and understand the effect of unconscious bias on workplace performance?
+Learn how to enhance your cultural awareness and understand the effect of unconscious bias on workplace performance.

 This course will provide an overview of the generations, look at some of the key collision zones between generations, provide insight on how to work well together, discuss the upcoming generations, as well as how to bridge cultural gaps, build cultural intelligence and gain skills to help you succeed cross-culturally.